It is the chronic inflammation of the bile ducts.

-Human leukocyte antigens are proteins that play an important role in the body’s immune system.
+Human leukocyte antigens are proteins that play an essential role in the body’s immune system.

-Several of the genetic areas associated with primary sclerosing cholangitis are also associated with inflammatory bowel disease.
+Several genetic areas associated with primary sclerosing cholangitis are also associated with inflammatory bowel disease.

 Risk factors for primary sclerosing cholangitis

-Primary sclerosing cholangitis is a rare disorder that occurs in approximately 20 to 60 of every million people.
+Primary sclerosing cholangitis is a rare disorder in approximately 20 to 60 of every million people.